-Most people also know that records come in two different speeds.
-The majority of records are played at 33 Revolutions Per Minute, and some, usually singles or special editions, are played at 45 RPM.
-There is an older format that runs at 78 RPM.
+Most people also know that records come in two different speeds – the majority records are played at 33 1/3 Revolutions Per Minute (RPM), while some, usually singles or special editions, are played at 45 RPM.
+Some older formats, though, run at 78 RPM.
 This was the earliest format that we’d recognise as a “record”.
-Your ancestor’s gramophone ran 78 records as far back as the late 1880s.
+Your ancestor’s gramophone played 78 records as far back as 1901.

 By today’s standards, 78s are a bit of an odd creature.
-They only had a few minutes to a side (it is said that’s why modern pop songs are about are 3 - 5 minutes long) and they actually predate vinyl as a material.
-They were mostly made of a shellac medium, although there were plenty of odd alternatives around.
+They only had a few minutes to a side (some say that’s why modern pop songs are about are 3 - 5 minutes long) and they actually predate vinyl as a material – most were made of a shellac medium, although there were plenty of odd alternatives around.
 Grooves were a lot bigger on a 78 too.
 They were often played with something akin to a metal pin.
 The slang here is why we say “needle” when we’re talking about a diamond stylus that modern turntables use (modern, meaning since the 1960s…).
 Current generation records have a much finer groove, due to better pressing and cutting techniques.
 These are referred to as “microgroove” and has been the standard since about 1948.

 Still, there’s plenty of 78s lying around.
 Mostly you’ll find them as antiques or in the odd treasure trove when crate digging through an op shop.
 You might get a bit macabre and pick them up from someone’s deceased estate sale.
 Over the last few years, the industry has seen some artists releasing limited editions on 78.
 Or in the case of Jack White, having a secret 78 track on an otherwise 33 RPM record.
 These are special releases that are frustratingly difficult to play for most collectors.
 In these cases it’s mostly been a microgroove pressing, so a current stylus will read the record, it will just need a faster spin.